As of Thursday 1 August 2024 we are now City St George’s, University of London and together we're more.

 Frequently Asked Questions (FAQs)

-Updated: 24 April 2025
+Updated: 30 April 2026

 How will this impact learning and support?

 For all returning and new students starting in the 2024/25 academic year, your programme, the academic support you receive and the campus on which you study will not change.
-You will continue to have access to all our high-quality facilities and services.
+You will continue to have access to high-quality facilities and services.

 These will also improve significantly for students across our campuses.
 On our Clerkenwell campus, through the Student Support Hub, which has delivered a brand-new student space that brings our key services together in one place.